16 2/3 As A Decimal

 • Misinterpreting repeating decimals: Remember that repeating decimals continue indefinitely.
 Rounding is necessary for practical use but introduces a small degree of error.

 • Using incorrect rounding rules: Use consistent rounding rules to maintain accuracy throughout your calculations.
-For example, if you round to two decimal places, consistently round to two decimal places throughout your entire calculation.
+To give you an idea, if you round to two decimal places, consistently round to two decimal places throughout your entire calculation.

 Frequently Asked Questions (FAQ)